mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

 \Rightarrow p_{MLE} = \cfrac{m}{m+n}
 $$

-It is customary to consider several models for comparison.
-To this end, we consider a slight variation of the Bernoulli trials.
-We lift the condition of independence between trials.
-We chose a model with Markov property between subsequent trials.
-If the coins is facing heads up, it is likely to come up with heads by probability $$p + \delta$$, otherwise it is $$p - \delta$$.
-The figure below illustrates the difference between the state diagrams of the model without and with Markov property.
+Now, let us take a step further and consider a more complex model.
+This model, unlike the Bernoulli trials, doesn't assume each trial to be independent.
+Instead, it incorporates the outcome of the previous trial into the prediction for the next one.
+This is known as the Markov property.
+In simple terms, it is like remembering the outcome of the last toss when predicting the next one.
+For instance, if the coin lands heads up, it is more likely to come up with heads in the next trial with a probability $$p + \delta$$.
+If it lands tails up, the probability it lands heads in the next trial is $$p - \delta$$.
+This is akin to saying that the coin has some 'memory' of the last outcome which influences the next.

+This model's complexity - or 'capacity' - is higher than the simple Bernoulli trial.
+In the context of machine learning, the capacity of a model refers to the complexity of the functions it can learn.
+A model with a higher capacity can learn more complex patterns, but it is also more prone to overfitting, which is the trap of modeling the random noise in the data rather than the underlying pattern.
+The figure below illustrates the state diagrams for both models, one without the Markov property and one with it.
+The added complexity of the Markov model is visible in its state diagram as asymmetric transitions heads vs tails, representing the influence of the previous trial on the next one.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">